-Residential halls staff members are available around the clock for the safety and comfort of all residents.
+RHC available 24/7.
 Resident Assistants (RAs) in each resident hall foster a sense of community among students living on campus.
 Each floor of a residence hall has one or more RA.
 In addition to connecting residential halls students to the residential community, RAs inform students about university resources, help them understand the policies outlined in the Student Handbook and introduce them to extracurricular opportunities at AUS.